bsa-git/feathers-opcua-server/data/db/README.md

 ## About

-This folder is for storing data.
+This folder is for storing mongodb data.